Alphaclassic-Digital/Alphaclassic-Digital/README.md

 - 👋 Hi, I’m @Alphaclassic-Digital
 - 👀 I’m interested in Software Engineering and web design
-- 🌱 I’m currently learning HTML and CSS for a start
+- 🌱 I’m currently learning from Alx
 - 💞️ I’m looking to collaborate on any creative project.
 - 📫 You can reach me on Facebook, Twitter and Instagram.